Internal bicategories: Motivating examples

 A $2$-categorical structure has objects, $1$-arrows, and $2$-arrows.
 If the $1$-arrows compose strictly, and the $1$-identities are strict, the structure is a $2$-category in the usual sense.
 If by contrast composition of $1$-arrows is only associative up to invertible $2$-arrows and similarly $1$-identities are only identities up to invertible $2$-arrows, the structure is a bicategory.
-There is a natural notion intermediate between $2$-categories and bicategories, namely a category object in categories.
+There is an intermediate notion between $2$-categories and bicategories, namely a category object in categories.
 Such a category object has a category $C_0$ of objects and a category $C_1$ of 1-cells, and therefore two distinct kinds of $1$-arrows: the ``1-morphisms", that is the 1-arrows of $C_0$, compose strictly, while the ``1-cells", that is the objects of $C_1$, compose weakly.
+(The idea of a 2-categorical structure in which there are two distinct types of 1-cells, one strict and one weak, is familiar and well-studied in the literature; see for instance~\cite{ehresmann,grandispare-limits}.)
 The three kinds of $2$-categorical structures are indicated in the ``staircase" pictured in Figure~\ref{fig-staircase}.
-In that figure, to emphasize the relationship between the various notions, we describe certain familiar notions in unfamiliar terms: a ``$0$-category in $\nCAT$" is simply a small strict n-category, while a ``weak $n$-category in $\zCAT$" is a small weak $n$-category.
+In that figure, to emphasize the relationship between the various notions, we describe certain familiar notions in unfamiliar terms: a ``$0$-category in $\nCAT$" is simply a strict n-category, while a ``weak $n$-category in $\zCAT$" is a weak $n$-category.
+(In particular, $0$-categories in $\CAT$ and categories in $\zCAT$ both refer to the usual notion of a $1$-category).